 One obvious recent example: the change of John Watson (white man) to Joan Watson (Asian woman) on CBS’ Elementary, one of many alterations that turns the program into something fresh and new.
 SharcTank’s own Liane B. also points out that multiple characters on NBC’s cult favorite Hannibal were gender- or race-swapped from their original book incarnations, specifically to increase the diversity of the cast.

 This article isn’t about Star Wars specifically, but in the 30 or so hours since this casting notice went live, I’ve gotten roped into arguments left and right about diversity.
 The worst moment?
 Last night, someone even went so far as to say that Star Wars being aimed specifically at young boys and not young girls was part of the franchise’s legacy, and something J.J.
-Abrams and company ought to protect the sanctity of.
+Abrams and company ought to be fighting to protect.
 That’s as outrageous as it is offensive, and it’s disappointing that anyone who isn’t crazy wants to be on that side of the fence.
 There was a time when geekdom was inclusive, because being a geek was totally uncool.
 Now, with geeks in the mainstream, one hopes the first order of business isn’t to build walls around this tree fort.